RIKEN-RCCS/lens3/doc/admin-guide.md

         this table.
     - Users Table:
       - Lists all end users and their groups.
-      - A zone is disabled if the zone's owner is missing in this table.
+      - A pool is disabled if the pool's owner is missing in this table.
-    - Storage Zone Table:
+    - Storage Pool Table:
-      - Static part: set of zone settings
+      - Static part: set of pool settings
-      - Dynamic part: zone's mode (status), last access time
+      - Dynamic part: pool's mode (status), last access time
     - Multiplexer Table:
       - Lists all active multiplexers.  dynamic.
     - MinIO Address Table: